 Ruby gemstone from Tanzania:These Rubies are less expensive than Burmese or Thai Rubies.
 There is one peculiarity of Tanzanian Rubies.
 Their color intensity reduces when the size of the Ruby increases.
 Therefore, smaller varieties are considered to be more precise.

-Rubies from Madagascar: Comparatively fresh to the market, Madagascar rubies are regarded as top of the line gemstones.
-The two regions where they are mined mostly in Madagascar are Andilamena and Vatomandry.
-Found in different varieties of igneous rocks, the quality of the gemstones varies according to the rock they are found in.
+Rubies from Madagascar: The two regions where they are mined mostly in Madagascar are Andilamena and Vatomandry.
 These rubies are red, orange and naturally red in color.

-Rubies from Afghanistan: Rubies have been mined from Afghanistan from the first century onward.
-The mines where they are fashioned are Badakshan and Jagdalek.
-The latter region produces a Ruby that ranges from a deep to faint red color Ruby.
-They are considered to be of superior quality, which is not found elsewhere in the world.
+Rubies from Afghanistan: They are considered to be of superior quality, which is not found elsewhere in the world.
 The color of the original ruby stone found in this area ranges from light red to dark red.

 Rubies from Africa: Available in purplish to dark red colors, African rubies have varieties of shapes and sizes.
 The best color of these rubies is the fine dark red color.

 Ruby Cut and Shape

-The Ruby gemstone is often mixed-cut, which include brilliant cut-crowns and step-cut pavilions.
+The Ruby gemstone is often mixed-cut, which includes brilliant cut-crowns and step-cut pavilions.
 However, the most common shapes are ovals and cushions.
 Other cuts include round, triangular, emerald-cut, pear and marquise cut.
 These shapes doesn’t find in larger sizes.
 Rubies above one carat are very difficult to find.
 Therefore, the prices increase greatly with the sizes.